 This global pandemic with the increasing likelihood of a recession along with the insanely high levels of unemployment is a situation which many of us are unprepared to deal with.

-I have been unemployed but the last recession was before I entered the workforce so I don’t feel qualified to give great advice on the matter.
-I can share what I am doing, but for actual advice, I decided to turn to the experts!
+I have been unemployed, but the last recession was before I entered the workforce, so I don’t feel qualified to give great advice on the matter.
+I can share what I am doing, but I decided to turn to the experts for actual advice!
 I asked 15 personal finance ladies to share their advice for handling money during a recession and while unemployed.
-Without further ado…

 We obviously can’t advise without sharing what we are doing first.
 The first question I asked was:

 Have you made any changes to how you are handling your money?

 The Answer: Cut Spending.
 Stop Paying Down Debt.
 Save More.

 The first thing to do is to cut down on unnecessary spending and luxury spending.
 Here is how we are doing it:

 “I am budgeting more closely and have eliminated all unnecessary expenses”- Diane from “Life with a Budget.”